code16/sharp/docs/guide/building-menu.md

 {
     public function build(): self
     {
-        // ...
+        return $this
+            ->addEntityLink("person", "People", "fas fa-user")
-        return $this->addEntityLink("feature", "Features", "fas fa-superpowers");
+            ->addEntityLink("feature", "Features", "fas fa-superpowers");
     }
 }
 ```

-Given that `feature` should be an entity defined in the config file.
+Given that `feature` and 'person' should be entities defined in the config file.
 Sharp will create a link either to the Entity List, to the dashboard or to a [single Show Page](single-show.md) (depending on the entity configuration).

 ### Link to an external URL